-Sexual abuse can lead to Post Traumatic Stress Disorder (PTSD).
+Sexual abuse can lead to post-traumatic stress disorder (PTSD).

-Some of the most startling statistics unearthed during research into sexual abuse are that children are three times as likely to be victims of rape than adults, and stranger abuse constitutes by far the minority of cases.
+Some of the most startling statistics unearthed during research into sexual abuse are that children are three times as likely to be victims of rape than adults, and that stranger abuse constitutes by far the minority of cases.
 It is more likely for a child to experience sexual abuse at the hands of a family member or another supposedly trustworthy adult.

 Sexual abuse is a truly democratic issue.
 It affects children and adults across ethnic, socioeconomic, educational, religious, and regional lines.

 The Incest Survivors Resource Network states that "the erotic use of a child, whether physically or emotionally, is sexual exploitation in the fullest meaning of the term, even if no bodily contact is ever made."
 It’s important to notice this clause about “no sexual contact.”
 Often, victims of sexual abuse will try to downplay their experience by saying that it “wasn’t that bad.”
-It’s vital to recognize that abuse comes in many shapes, colors and sizes and that all abuse is bad.
+It’s vital to recognize that abuse comes in many shapes, colors, and sizes—and that all abuse is bad.

 Outcomes of sexual abuse

-By far the most common effect of sexual abuse is Post Traumatic Stress Disorder.
+By far the most common effect of sexual abuse is post-traumatic stress disorder.
 Symptoms can extend far into adulthood and can include withdrawn behavior, reenactment of the traumatic event, avoidance of circumstances that remind one of the event, and physiological hyper-reactivity.

 Another legacy of sexual abuse is that children abused at any early age often become hyper-sexualized or sexually reactive.
 Issues with promiscuity and poor self-esteem are unfortunately common reactions to early sexual abuse.

-Substance abuse is a common outcome of sexual abuse.
+Substance abuse is another common outcome of sexual abuse.
 In fact, according to the AAETS, “specialists in the addiction field (alcohol, drugs and eating disorders) estimate that up to 90 percent of their patients have a known history of some form of abuse.”

-Specific symptoms of sexual abuse:
+Specific symptoms of sexual abuse

-(citation, the American Academy of Experts in Traumatic Stress)
+(from the American Academy of Experts in Traumatic Stress)

 - Withdrawal and mistrust of adults